-The caring and knowledgeable staff at The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry are always here to help patients experience the best vision care and treatment possible.
+The caring and knowledgeable staff at Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry are always here to help patients experience the best vision care and treatment possible.

 Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.